-The resulting dramatic reduction in background noise, and simultaneous increase in element peaks, results in a spectrometer capable of routine trace element analysis even in difficult sample types.
-Up to five polarization and secondary targets cover the complete elemental range (Na-U) with optimized sensitivity.
+The resulting dramatic reduction in background noise, and the simultaneous increase in element peaks, result in a spectrometer capable of routine trace element analysis even in difficult sample types.
+Up to five polarization and secondary targets cover the complete elemental range (Na - U) with optimized sensitivity.

-As illustrated in the spectral plot (left), cartesian geometry with secondary targets and polarization delivers exceptional signal-to-noise (orange spectrum) as compared to a conventional direct excitation EDXRF system (blue spectrum).
+As illustrated in the spectral plot, Cartesian geometry with secondary targets and polarization delivers exceptional signal-to-noise (orange spectrum) as compared to a conventional direct excitation EDXRF system (black spectrum).

 Aqueous Liquid Sample Carrier for PPB-level Trace Element AnalysisWith the patented Rigaku Ultra Carry, you can use your Rigaku NEX CG spectrometer to quantify trace elements in aqueous liquids down to parts-per-billion (ppb) concentration levels.
 Routine elemental analysis of contaminated water or industrial wastewater can now be performed without an Atomic Absorption (AA) or Inductively Coupled Plasma (ICP) spectrometer.
 Ultra Carry based trace element analysis is suitable for use by non-technical personnel.